ubirch/telekom-nbiot-hackathon-2017/en-pxt-development.md

 > Remember to download the program again, after changing code and copy the resulting file onto the USB drive `MINI`.

+> Attention!
+Be aware that PXT does not support floating point math.

 ### Create Secret Key

 - TODO